NC3-LU/Diagnostic/documentation/userguide/README.md

 The first graph that you can see is the maturity by domains with the risk cartography and more precisely with the tab on the right.
-You will also find the recommendation tab which briefly summarises the recommendations, their gravity and their current and target maturity.
+You will also find the recommendation tab which briefly summarizes the recommendations, their gravity and their current and target maturity.

 ![Recommendation Tab](img/UG_Diagnostic_027.PNG)